DONCASTER HEALTH AND WELLBEING BOARD

 · Ensure that Commissioning Plans are consistent and in accordance with the Health and Wellbeing Strategy.

-· Conduct an open and equal dialogue withthe NHS Commissioning Board highlighting views on the relationship and effectiveness of national decision-making to the needs of the local population as defined inthe Health and Wellbeing Strategy.
+· Conduct an open and equal dialogue withthe NHS England highlighting views on the relationship and effectiveness of national decision-making to the needs of the local population as defined inthe Health and Wellbeing Strategy.

 · Review how well commissioning plans have contributed to the delivery of the Health and Wellbeing Strategy.